smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Encryption/index.md

 !@

 ## Getting the Encryption Status
-Since it can take a few moments to setup the encryption manager, you must wait until you know that setup has completed before sending encrypted RPCs.
+Since it can take a few moments to set up the encryption manager, you must wait until you know that setup has completed before sending encrypted RPCs.
 If your RPC is sent before setup has completed, your RPC will not be sent.
 You can implement the @![iOS]`SDLServiceEncryptionDelegate`!@@![android,javaSE,javaEE]`ServiceEncryptionListener`!@, which is set in @![iOS]`SDLEncryptionConfiguration`!@@![android,javaSE,javaEE]`Builder.setSdlSecurity`!@, to get updates to the encryption manager state.

 @![iOS]
 ##### Objective-C